vishrut-b/Master-Thesis/index.md

 <img src="assets/css/Cartoon2.png" alt="Elbow Method Graph" style="display: block; margin: auto; width: 30%;">

-- Once the filaments were identified, their spatial and thermodynamic properties were analyzed using radial profiling techniques.
+- Once the filaments were identified and well categorised, their spatial and thermodynamic properties were analyzed using radial profiling techniques.
 This involved characterizing the regions around each filament for parameters such as baryonic density, dark matter density, temperature, neutral fraction, and metallicity.
-The analysis was further refined by categorizing filament segments based on their local density, allowing for a more nuanced understanding of how filaments with different physical properties evolve through the EoR.
+Figure 3 shows the median radial profiles for the different asociated properties of the filaments in the four redshifts, showcasing how these profiles evolve with time.
+The darker profiles represent the denser filament parts, while the fainter profiles represent the rarer parts.

 ## Results